 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 32° 47.69′ N, 83° 22.35′ W. Marker is near Jeffersonville, Georgia, in Twiggs County.
 Marker is on Myricks Mill Road 0.2 miles south of Hammock Road/Fountain Road, on the left when traveling north.
+The marker is located at Liberty Hill Church.
 Touch for map.
-The marker is located at Liberty Hill Church.
 Marker is in this post office area: Jeffersonville GA 31044, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Ramah Church (approx. 4.8 miles away); The Stoneman Raid (approx. 6.4 miles away); The Evacuation of Gordon (approx. 6.4 miles away); In Memory of J. Rufus Kelly (approx. 6.4 miles away); The March to the Sea (approx. 6.4 miles away); He Wouldn't Run (approx. 6.4 miles away); Gordon (approx. 6.4 miles away); Battle of Griswoldville: (approx. 7.2 miles away).